-• Administration of reducing the facility's tax-burden if other market features such as crediting or emission offsetting schemes are applied.
-Such features reduce the facility's tax-burden by reducing emissions in third party facilities.
-Typically, these schemes are based on some form of compensation or payment to both tax and/or non-tax liable entities and require some emissions' reduction verification system by the authority33.
+facility's tax-burden by reducing emissions in third party facilities.
+Typically, these schemes are based on some form of compensation or payment to both tax and/or non-tax liable entities and require some emissions' reduction verification system by the authority29.